openstack/charm-guide/doc/source/admin/upgrades/series-openstack.rst

 In summary, the ceph-osd and nova-compute applications are hosted on machine 1.
-Since application leadership does not play a significant role with these two applications, and because the hacluster application is not present, there will be no units to pause.
+Since application leadership does not play a significant role with these two applications there will be no units to pause.

 .. important::